10 Facts You Should Know about Your VA home loan!

 9. Funding fee waivers

 Instead of a down payment, the VA typically charges a funding fee to defray the cost of the program and make home buying sustainable for future Veterans.
 The fee is between 0.50 percent and 3.3 percent of the loan amount, depending on service history, amount of times you have used your VA entitlement, Active duty vs Reserve or National Guard and the loan type.
+It did increase under the new 2020 guidelines.
+Click on funding fee above to review those amounts.

 Not everyone pays the VA funding fee.
 Disabled Veterans who are receiving any compensation for a service-connected disability are exempt.
 Veterans who are eligible for disability compensation, but are receiving retirement or active duty pay instead, are also exempt from the fee.
+Purple Heart recipients, even on Active Duty, are now eligible for the funding fee waiver.

 10. Buy a condo, townhome, multi-unit or mobile home with a VA loan

 You can buy many types of properties with a VA loan, including a single-family (free-standing) home, a home of up to four units, condos and even manufactured homes.
+The VA loan cap is different for multi-units properties, they are higher.
+The link listed in item # 2 outlines those caps.

 For condos specifically, the VA maintains a list of approved condominium communities.
 Veterans can search by city, state, or even condominium name on VA’s condo search tool.
 The list is quite lengthy.
 Check for your desired city.